Department of Defense National Defense Science and Engineering Grad Fellowships

 Department of Energy Computational Science Graduate Fellowship

-Provides outstanding benefits and opportunities to students pursuing doctoral degrees in fields of study that use high performance computing to solve complex science and engineering problems. $36,000 stipend, $5,000 academic allowance in first year, $1,000 academic allowance each renewed year; renewable for up to 4 years.
+Provides outstanding benefits and opportunities to students pursuing doctoral degrees in fields of study that use high performance computing to solve complex science and engineering problems. $38,000 stipend, full tuition and fees, $1,000 annual travel allowance; renewable for up to 4 years.
 Also, recipients participate in a 12 week DoE practicum and yearly conferences.

 National Science Foundation Graduate Research Fellowship